Blagoj5/pagination/packages/paginator/README.md

 <!-- TODO: Add link to @bazhe/use-pagination, etc etc -->

-Utilities for handling your pagination.
-Used in: @bazhe/paginator, @bazhe/use-pagination, @bazhe/with-pagination, @bazhe/with-wrapper
+@bazhe/paginator provides utilities for handling your pagination.
+Used in: @bazhe/use-pagination, @bazhe/with-pagination, @bazhe/with-wrapper

 <!-- TODO: Full documentation on: link#use-pagination -->